 Want to see what people are up to but have no interest in really talking to them?
 No problem with Facebook.
 If someone has an open profile you can click around on their page like you are their BFF, seeing all their pictures, friends' comments, and status updates.
 You can locate exactly where someone is and how they're feeling today in 3 minutes or less.

 Got something to promote?
 It's no problem with Facebook.
 Set your favorite site as your status, create a link to your project and your friends will surely check it out.
 Got a new business?
-Create a
+Create a Facebook group and your friends can join and keep in contact with all the updates of your company.

 Ok, obviously I am a Facebook user.
 I enjoy seeing a picture of my friend when I send them a message.
 I am a fan of the status update.
 I even like notifications and am only mildly concerned when I am friend-requested by a total stranger.
 I enjoy clicking through pictures of my long lost friends' houses in the suburbs and seeing their kids covered in spaghetti.
 It's sort of exotic to a country girl transplant like me.